Configure repository

 Repository users

-As stated before, by default Rekkord creates two users named full and write.
+As stated before, by default Rekkord creates four users named admin, data, write and log.
 These are enough for simple needs.

 Repository users contain the necessary encryption keys for a given role, protected by a password.